Nikon 16-80mm f/2.8-4E ED VR DX AF-S Nikkor

 At 50mm, maximum aperture with the 16-80 is f/3.8, whereas it's f/4.8 with the 18-140.
-That, of course, facilitates shooting in dim light.
-But it's less than a one stop difference, and I have a D610 with higher usable ISO for such situations.
-So it doesn't make much difference to me.
+That, of course, facilitates shooting in dim light, although it's less than a one stop difference.
 But for one-camera DX people, that seemingly small aperture difference could be very helpful.

 I saw no difference between the two in respect to VR performance.
 They're both advertised as 4-stop improvement, and whatever it might really be, they held equally steady at slow exposure speeds.

 I didn't test for distortion, as the camera removes most of it automatically, and the rest is easy to remove post-processing.